-- 1. From the Start menu, select Programs, Oracle, and then select Studio. - 2.
-Select the computer defined in "Setting Up the IBM OS/390 or z/OS Platform in Oracle Studio". - 3.
-Right-click the computer and select Open Runtime Perspective.
+- From the Start menu, select Start, Programs, Oracle, and then select Studio. - Right-click the computer defined in "Setting Up the IBM OS/390 or z/OS Platform in Oracle Studio" and select Open Runtime Perspective.

 You can manage the daemon by expanding the relevant node, daemon, workspace or server process, as described in the following sections.